magma-labs/automation-skeleton/README.md

 ## Skeleton for test automation projects

-This project is intended to work with Firefox plugin Kakalon automation recorder, selecting the option export tests as Rspec.
+This project is intended to work with Firefox plugin Katalon automation recorder, selecting the option export tests as Rspec.

 ### How to use it